Frequently Asked Questions

 Is silica a critical mineral?

 Silica, itself, isn’t explicitly listed as a critical mineral in Australia.
-However, silicon which is made out of silica flour, is considered critical.
+However, the source material for silicon, silica flour, is considered critical.

 - High-grade Silica Sand is Crucial: While silica (quartz and sand) is abundant, high-purity silica sand, used to make silicon, is much rarer and sought after for its specific properties in electronics and solar panels,